sdfrench/CYBR8420-GotRoot/ProjectProposal.md

   * Data is never sent to the Bitwarden cloud servers without first being encrypted on your local device.
   * Data is only decrypted in memory, as needed.
   * Data is fully encrypted and/or hashed before leaving your local device.
 Bitwarden servers only store encrypted and hashed data, therefore no one, including the Bitwarden team, can ever see, read, or reverse engineer the encrypted data to gain access to the real data in clear text.
-  * Data is encyrpted using AES 256 bit encryption which is used by the US government and other government agencies around the world for protecting top secret data.
+  * Data is encrypted using AES 256 bit encryption which is used by the US government and other government agencies around the world for protecting top secret data.
   * PBKDF2 SHA-256 is used to derive the encryption key from your master password.
 This key is then salted and hashed and passes through a minimum of 200,001 iterations before it stored online.
   * Only invokes crypto from popular and reputable crypto libraries that are written and maintained by cryptography experts.
   * By default data is stored on Azure cloud.
-Copies of encypted data are stored on the local device as well.
+Copies of encrypted data are stored on the local device as well.
-  * All source code can by audited by the public on github.com and has been audited by third-party.
+  * All source code can be by audited by the public on github.com and has been audited by third-party.

 ### History
 ---